NewsroomDevelopment/scraper-examples/README.md

 MDB_PASSWORD=<var>PASSWORD</var>
 </pre>

 3. If you're using Python: Run `pipenv install` to install the necessary packages.
 Run `pipenv shell` to launch the virtual environment and get access to those packages.
+If you do not have `pipenv` do `pip install pipenv`.
+If you do not have `pip` look it up.

 4. In the shell, run do `python -m ipykernel install --user --name=scraper-kernel`

-5. Open up jupyter notebook and change the kernel
+5. Open up jupyter notebook and change the kernel by going to kernel -> change kernel -> scraper-kernel.

 ## Usage